mschulzer/markedsspil/docs/deployment.md

 The `web` container executes `entrypoint.prod.sh` on start-up which:
  1. Runs migrations for the database
  2. Collects static files
- 3. Generate translation files
- 4. Runs the Gunicorn server exposed on port 8000
+ 3. Runs the Gunicorn server exposed on port 8000

 Backups
 -------